mlafeldt/chef-runner/README.md

 To use chef-runner, you need the following software:

-* [Go] to download, compile, and install the chef-runner tool
+* [Go] - version 1.2 or higher to install chef-runner
 * [VirtualBox] or whatever you use with Vagrant
 * [Vagrant] - version 1.3.4 or higher
 * [Berkshelf] - installable via `gem install berkshelf`